Council of Graduate Schools: Leadership

-History

-The Council of Graduate Schools was founded in 1961, when what was then known as the “Council of Graduate Schools in the United States” invited 100 institutions to join as founding members.
-These institutions were selected based on the number and variety of doctoral degrees each awarded.

-In 1987 the CGS membership voted to change the organization's name to the Council of Graduate Schools and began admitting Canadian institutions as members.

 Projects and Programs

-Best practice initiatives
+Initiatives

 CGS collaborates with members on initiatives that address common challenges in graduate education.
 Examples of these initiatives include understanding PhD career pathways, financial literacy, challenges in degree completion and attrition, Preparing Future Faculty (launched in 1993), mental health and wellness, and scholarly integrity and the Responsible Conduct of Research (RCR).

 Research and benchmarking

 CGS researches and publishes its findings on specific metrics related to graduate education, including graduate enrollment and degrees and international graduate student applications, admissions and enrollments.

 Advocacy

 CGS advocates for graduate education before Congress and the Administration, working both independently and collaboratively with other national organizations to advance federal policies.
 Issue areas have included diversity and inclusiveness; the Higher Education Reauthorization Act; immigration reform; tax; and workforce development.
 CGS also provides resources and opportunities for its members to advocate on behalf of graduate education and research with campus stakeholders and policymakers.

 Global engagement

 CGS hosts meetings and publishes research on global trends in graduate education as well as graduate education in a global context.
 Examples of its global engagement include the annual Strategic Leaders Global Summit on Graduate Education, traditionally hosted outside the U.S., and the international graduate admissions survey issued annually.

-CGS also has an international membership program, whereby interested international universities may apply for membership in CGS.